17 September 1849

 The next day, Tuesday, was fairly quiet, with both sides preparing for battle.
 Early on Wednesday, Reformers from near and far poured into Lower Town, while Tory farmers from neighbouring farming communities returned to reinforce their Upper Town allies.
 The Packet described both sides as being “completely armed as if the Country were in a state of civil war.”
 Tory supporters mustered on the brow of what is now Parliament Hill overlooking the canal.
 After being addressed by their leaders, including Mayor Hervey, the mob moved eastward down Wellington Street.
 Meanwhile, the Reformists, who had formed up in the Market Square, moved to intercept the Tories.
 The two groups, of roughly equal size, totalled at least 1,000 men.
 At 2pm, armed with rifles and bayonets, and apparently cannon, they came face to face on Sappers’ Bridge, the only crossing over the Rideau Canal linking Upper and Lower Towns.
 Fortunately, a small contingent of brave soldiers, this time acting in an impartial fashion, interposed themselves on the bridge between the two hostile parties.
 The situation grew tense.
 A Tory “proposition” to charge the troops went unanswered.
 Already taut nerves were rattled when Reformists fired a volley of shots into the air, reportedly to empty their guns as a prelude to leaving.
 After a face-off lasting two strained hours, Tory supporters, under a “Party Flag,” marched away to a tune played on a fife and drum.
 A parting volley of shots was fired into the air.
 With the Reformists also standing down, the troops returned to their barracks.

 The drama was not quite over.
 Men arrested by the troops the previous Monday appeared in court on Thursday.
 With a large crowd outside, their cases were adjourned.
-Meanwhile, troops sized a private arsenal of arms, including cannon, from a property owned by Ruggles Wright, Senior, on the Hull side of the Union Suspension Bridge.
+Meanwhile, troops seized a private arsenal of arms, including cannon, from a property owned by Ruggles Wright, Senior, on the Hull side of the Union Suspension Bridge.
 The soldiers arrested Wright, along with Joshua Wright, Ruggles Wright, Junior, and Andrew Leamy.
 After being detained at the guard-house, the men were released on bail.
-The soldiers also temporarily detained Henry Friel, editor of The Packet; Friel later became mayor of Bytown and Ottawa.
+The soldiers also temporarily detained reformers, John Scott, Bytown’s first mayor, and Henry Friel, editor of The Packet; Friel later became mayor of Bytown and Ottawa.

 In the end, most of those charged in the affray were acquitted due to lack of evidence.
 Nobody was ever charged with the death of poor David Borthwick.
 In 1853, Lord Elgin was courteously and enthusiastically welcomed to Bytown, which Queen Victoria selected as the new capital of Canada in 1857.
 Robert Hervey, the mayor who had led the Tory assault on the Reformers, left Canada in 1852 for Chicago where he became a prominent lawyer.